CoolTherm® SC-320 Thermally Conductive Silicone

 Product Key Features

-- Low Stress – exhibits low shrinkage and stress on components as it cures.
+- Low Stress - low shrinkage and low cure stress to help reduce stress on sensitive components during cure.

-- Durable – composed of an addition-curing polydimethyl siloxane polymer that will not depolymerize when heated in confined spaces.
+- Durable Addition-Cure Silicone - PDMS chemistry designed not to depolymerize when heated in confined spaces.

-- Low Viscosity – maintains low viscosity for ease of component encapsulation compared to other highly thermally conductive materials.
+- Low Viscosity - supports wet-out and fill of complex geometries compared to many highly thermally conductive potting materials.

-- Environmentally Resistant – provides excellent thermal shock resistance.
+- Environmentally Resistant - excellent thermal shock resistance for demanding operating conditions.

 Applications